Ice: Phases

-Subjected to higher pressures and varying temperatures, ice can form in 19 separate known crystalline phases.
-With care, at least 15 of these phases (one of the known exceptions being ice X) can be recovered at ambient pressure and low temperature in metastable form.
+Subjected to higher pressures and varying temperatures, ice can form in nineteen separate known crystalline phases at various densities, along with hypothetical proposed phases of ice that have not been observed.
+With care, at least fifteen of these phases (one of the known exceptions being ice X) can be recovered at ambient pressure and low temperature in metastable form.
 The types are differentiated by their crystalline structure, proton ordering, and density.
-There are also two metastable phases of ice under pressure, both fully hydrogen-disordered; these are IV and XII.
+There are also two metastable phases of ice under pressure, both fully hydrogen-disordered; these are Ice IV and Ice XII.
 Ice XII was discovered in 1996.
-In 2006, XIII and XIV were discovered.
+In 2006, Ice XIII and Ice XIV were discovered.
 Ices XI, XIII, and XIV are hydrogen-ordered forms of ices I_{h}, V, and XII respectively.
 In 2009, ice XV was found at extremely high pressures and −143 °C. At even higher pressures, ice is predicted to become a metal; this has been variously estimated to occur at 1.55 TPa or 5.62 TPa.

 As well as crystalline forms, solid water can exist in amorphous states as amorphous solid water (ASW) of varying densities.
+In outer space, hexagonal crystalline ice is present in the ice volcanoes, but is extremely rare otherwise.
+Even icy moons like Ganymede are expected to mainly consist of other crystalline forms of ice.
 Water in the interstellar medium is dominated by amorphous ice, making it likely the most common form of water in the universe.
 Low-density ASW (LDA), also known as hyperquenched glassy water, may be responsible for noctilucent clouds on Earth and is usually formed by deposition of water vapor in cold or vacuum conditions.
 High-density ASW (HDA) is formed by compression of ordinary ice I_{h} or LDA at GPa pressures.
 Very-high-density ASW (VHDA) is HDA slightly warmed to 160 K under 1–2 GPa pressures.

-In outer space, hexagonal crystalline ice (the predominant form found on Earth) is extremely rare.
-Amorphous ice is more common; however, hexagonal crystalline ice can be formed by volcanic action.

 Ice from a theorized superionic water may possess two crystalline structures.
 At pressures in excess of 500000 bar such superionic ice would take on a body-centered cubic structure.
 However, at pressures in excess of 1000000 bar the structure may shift to a more stable face-centered cubic lattice.
 It is speculated that superionic ice could compose the interior of ice giants such as Uranus and Neptune.